taolson/Admiran/doc/Compiler.md

 ## `parser.m`

-Parsing is split into two separate modules `parser` and `mirandaParser`. `parser` implements the basic parsing combinators for processing a `tokloc` stream, while `mirandaParser` implements parsing combinators specific to the Miranda2 grammar.
-This split allows `parser` to be used in the `predef` module as well (to parse builtin type specifications); otherwise a dependency loop between the `mirandaParser` and `predef` modules would exist.
+Parsing is split into two separate modules `parser` and `admiranParser`. `parser` implements the basic parsing combinators for processing a `tokloc` stream, while `admiranParser` implements parsing combinators specific to the Admiran grammar.
+This split allows `parser` to be used in the `predef` module as well (to parse builtin type specifications); otherwise a dependency loop between the `admiranParser` and `predef` modules would exist.

 ### Parser state